cloudflare/cloudflare-ingress-controller/README.md

 package it as a docker image.
 Given that some of the github repositories are private, there may or may not be issues retrieving the code.
 In order to run the application in a kubernetes cluster, the image must be pushed to a repository.
-It is currently being pushed to a private quay.io, and this can be changed editing the references in the Makefile and in the _deploy_ manifest.
+It is currently being pushed to a quay<span>.</span>io repository, and this can be changed editing the references in the Makefile and in the _deploy_ manifest.